 The PMI-ACP certification exam has 120 multiple-choice questions and offers three hours to complete it.
 The exam can be done online.

 The cost of PMI-ACP certification is $435 for PMI members and $495 for non-members.
-PMI membership is $129 per year.
-Additionally, PMI-ACP certification holders must earn 30 professional development units (PDUs) involving Agile topics every three years to renew the certification.
-Renewal costs $60 for PMI members and $150 for non-members.
+PMI membership is $129 per year plus a one-time $10 application fee.
+Additionally, PMI-ACP certification holders must earn four professional development units (PDUs) involving Agile topics every year to renew the certification.
+Renewal costs $20 for PMI members and $50 for non-members.

 Best for SAFe Scrum Master Certification : Scaled Agile

-Founded in 2011, Scaled Agile was created to provide Scaled Agile Framework (SAFe) certification, a framework intended to scale Agile, Lean, and Scrum practices for enterprises.
-SAFe Scrum Master certification can enhance a Scrum master’s qualifications when looking for placement in an enterprise-level organization.
-We chose Scaled Agile as the best for SAFe Scrum master certification because it is the gold standard for SAFe training and even developed the framework.
+Founded in 2011, Scaled Agile was created to provide Scaled Agile Framework (SAFe) certification, a framework intended to scale Agile, Lean, and DevOps practices for enterprises.
+SAFe Scrum Master certification can enhance a Scrum Master’s qualifications when looking for placement in an enterprise-level organization.
+We chose Scaled Agile as the best for SAFe Scrum Master certification because it is the gold standard for SAFe training and even developed the framework.

 What Is a Scrum Master Certification?